Buffalo Bill

 Kansas Day Program 2025

-the Buffalo Bill Cultural Center will present programs supported by the Logan County Conservation District and the Goodland Weather Service.
+The Buffalo Bill Cultural Center will present programs supported by the Logan County Conservation District and the Goodland Weather Service.
 Students will learn about life growing up during the Dust Bowl.
-Teachers may call Brook any time to book their classes.
-The 2024 Program is available on Monday and Tuesday.
+Teachers may call any time to book their classes.
+The 2025 Program is available on Wednesday January 29th and Thursday January 30th.

 At the Buffalo Bill Cultural Center, the students will go on a scavenger hunt to learn about the cause and effects the dust bowl had on farmers as well as daily living.
 We will have a simulator room where the students will get to experience the dust bowl in action (minus the actual dust).
 The Goodland Weather Service will be teaching students about the weather patterns that lead up to a dust storm!